jsz-05/bento-grid/README.md

 The grid functionality is powered by [react-grid-layout](https://github.com/react-grid-layout/react-grid-layout), a powerful library for building responsive grids in React.
 This template adds smooth transitions and animations to the layout changes using CSS.

-### Features

-- **Draggable Layouts**: Easily rearrange grid items with drag-and-drop functionality.
-- **Smooth Transitions**: Enhanced animations when switching between layouts.
-- **Customizable Layouts**: Fully configurable grid layouts that adapt to your needs.

 ## How It Works

 The **react-grid-layout** library manages the grid’s core behavior, including item placement and resizing.
 By integrating React state management, the layout configuration changes dynamically based on user actions, such as clicking navigation buttons.

 CSS animations are applied to `.react-grid-item` elements, enabling smooth transitions during layout changes.
-The key to achieving this lies in leveraging CSS properties like `transform`, `transition`, and `will-change`.
+The key here is CSS properties like `transform`, `transition`, and `will-change`.

 ### Key CSS Styles

-Below are some critical CSS styles used to enhance the appearance and functionality of the grid, found in ```index.css```
+Below are some critical CSS styles used to create the smooth appearance and functionality of the grid, found in ```index.css```

 ```css
 /* Style when dragging */